aabayomi/new-blog/_posts/2021-11-05-My Favorite Bands.md

 layout: post
 ---

 All of my friends say i have a weird taste in music,i will argue i have a better and more exotic taste.
 I hope you like my list of my favorite bands/artists and albums.
 I have a bias for rock,grunge, alternative, hip-hop and afro-beats.
-I will appreciate you have good recommendation as well :)
+I will appreciate if you have good recommendation as well :)

 In no particular order i will probably update this from time to time. (list not exhaustive)